xoe-labs/dodoo-loader/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. code:: bash

   Usage: loader.py [OPTIONS]

     Load data into an Odoo Database.

     Loads data supplied in a supported format by file or stream into a local
     or remote Odoo database.

     Highlights:

     - Detects model-level graph dependency on related fields and   record
     level graph dependencies in tree-like tables (hierarchies)   and loads
-      everything in the correct order.
+    everything in the correct order*.

     - Supported import formats are governed by the excellent pandas library.
-      Most useful: JSON & CSV
+    Most useful: JSON, CSV, XLS & XLSX

     - Through `output` persistence flag: can be run idempotently.

     - Can trigger onchange as if data was entered through forms.

-      Returns joy.
+    * Only */.id or /id are supported for parent fields.
+This is due to the
+    fact that we cannot pipe through name_seach previous of the creation of
+    the relevant reocrds.
+Furthermore, it must be the same format as the id
+    column.
+Either 'id' and '*/id' or '.id' and '*/.id'.

+    Writes sucess status of batches in JSON format into --out.

   Options:
     -c, --config FILE           Specify the Odoo configuration file.
 Other ways
                                 to provide it are with the ODOO_RC or
                                 OPENERP_SERVER environment variables, or
                                 ~/.odoorc (Odoo >= 10) or ~/.openerp_serverrc.
     -d, --database TEXT         Specify the database name.
 If present, this
                                 parameter takes precedence over the database
                                 provided in the Odoo configuration file.
     --log-level TEXT            Specify the logging level.
 Accepted values
                                 depend on the Odoo version, and include debug,
                                 info, warn, error.  [default: warn]
     --logfile FILE              Specify the log file.
-      -s, --src FILENAME          Path to the file, that you want to load.
+    -f, --file FILENAME         Path to the file, that you want to load.
                                 You can
                                 specify this option multiple times for more than
-                                  one file to load.  [required]
+                                one file to load.
-      -t, --type [json|csv|xls]   Input date type.  [default: csv]
+    -s, --stream TEXT...
+Stream, that you want to load.
+                                        Format:
+                                -s stream type model
+                                                `type` can
+                                be csv or json.
+                                                `model` can be
+                                any odoo model availabe in env.
+                                You can specify
+                                this option multiple times for more than one
+                                stream to load.
     --onchange / --no-onchange  Trigger onchange methods as if data was entered
                                 through normal form views.  [default: True]
     --batch INTEGER             The batch size.
 Records are cut-off for
                                 iteration after so many records.
 Nested lines do
                                 not count towards that value.
 In *very* complex
                                 loading scenarios: take some care with nested
                                 records.  [default: 50]
     --out FILENAME              Persist the server's output into a JSON database
                                 alongside each source file.
 On subsequent runs,
                                 sucessfull loads are deduplicated.  [default:
                                 ./log.json]
-      -m, --model TEXT            When loading from unnamed streams, you can
-                                  specify the modles of each stream.
-They must be
-                                  presented in the same order as the streams.
-                                  Note: don't use with xls streams as model is
-                                  inferred from sheetnames.
     --help                      Show this message and exit.

 Useful links